cdc6d/feverelweb/README.md

 # Contribution #

-We welcome your comments and ideasand in the [issue tracker](issues/).
+We welcome your comments and ideas in the issue tracker.

 We welcome your [pull requests](https://help.github.com/articles/using-pull-requests/).